maurobonfietti/rest-api-slim-php/README.md

 - Delete Task: `DELETE /api/v1/tasks/{id}`

-You can see the full list of [endpoints](extras/docs/endpoints.md).
+You can see the API documentation with the full list of [endpoints](extras/docs/endpoints.md).

 ### IMPORT WITH POSTMAN: